Skip to main content

 AI-powered case selection.
 The IRS has deployed machine learning models that analyze returns for anomalies.
 S-corps with zero officer compensation, extreme distribution-to-salary ratios, or compensation patterns that don't match their industry and geography get flagged automatically.
 You don't need to be unlucky anymore.
 You just need to be an outlier.

 The Compliance Initiative Project.
-In August 2020, the IRS launched a Compliance Initiative Project (CIP) specifically targeting S-corp officer compensation.
-This isn't a one-off audit campaign.
-It's a standing program within the IRS's Employment Tax workstream.
-Between FY 2016 and FY 2018, this workstream examined approximately 4,100 cases per year related to S-corp officer compensation.
+The IRS runs a Compliance Initiative Project (CIP) specifically targeting S-corp officer compensation as a standing program within the Employment Tax workstream.
+Between FY 2016 and FY 2018, TIGTA Report 2021-30-042 found this workstream examined the issue 12,362 times — roughly 4,100 cases per year.

 Zero compensation is an automatic red flag.
-TIGTA found that 49.5% of S-corporations report no officer compensation at all.
-The IRS identified 266,095 single-shareholder S-corp returns with profits exceeding $100,000, zero officer compensation, and $69 billion in distributions.
+The same TIGTA report found that 49.5% of S-corporations report no officer compensation at all, and identified 266,095 single-shareholder S-corp returns with profits greater than $100,000, zero officer compensation, and $69 billion in distributions across processing years 2016–2018.
 If you're in that group, you're in the highest-risk category.

 Industry and geography comparisons.
 The IRS compares your salary to what similarly situated businesses report.
 If you're a management consultant in San Francisco paying yourself $40,000 while your peers pay $120,000+, the data tells a story.